 We take reasonable steps to ensure that the information we hold about you is accurate and complete.
-However, if you do not believe this is the case, you can ask us to update or amend it.
+If you do not believe this is the case, you can ask us to update, amend or erase it.

-In some circumstances, you have the right to request that we delete the personal information we hold about you.
-However, there are exceptions to this right and in certain circumstances we can refuse to delete the information in question.
+However, these rights are not automatic and in certain circumstances we can refuse to amend or delete the information in question.
 In particular, for example, we do not have to comply with your request if it is necessary to keep your information in order to perform tasks which are in the public interest, including public health, or for the purposes of establishing, exercise or defending legal claims.